domsson/tabs.js/README.md

 - No dependencies, all vanilla JavaScript
 - Supports mutliple tab sets per page
 - Supports nested tab sets
-- Updates the URL fragments based on the currently active tabs
+- Sets the URL fragments based on the active tabs (optional)
 - Your page will still work fine for users without JavaScript
 - Very minimal markup requirements (literally just one attribute)
 - Does not set, impose or require any CSS rules